CodeZero777/Neighborhood_Map/README.md

 HOW TO OPEN
 --------------------
-1) click on the link to open application:
+1) You may click on the link below to open application, or download the zip-files by clicking the download zip button and saving the zip files into a folder.
+Open the folder where the files are stored and double click on the index.html file.

   http://codezero777.github.io/Neighborhood_Map